Somalia

 •[ normal ]

-There was no change to the advisory level.
-An area of increased risk was added.
+There are no changes to the advisory level or risk indicators.
 Advisory summary was updated.
-Exercise Normal Precautions in Seychelles.
-Some areas have increased risk.
-Read the entire Travel Advisory.
-Advisory summary Seychelles is generally a safe destination for travelers.
-Read our travel guidance for Seychelles to learn how to prepare for a safe trip.
-The United States does not maintain a consular presence in Seychelles.
-Contact the U.S. embassy in Port Louis, Mauritius, if you need help in an emergency while in Seychelles.
-Level 2 – Exercise Increased Caution - Praslin, La Digue, and the outer islands Exercise Increased Caution in Praslin, La Digue, and the outer islands due to health risks.
-Smaller islands like these lack medical infrastructure required to treat common traumas or illnesses.
-Patients must travel to the island of Mahé via boat or plane to receive care.
-Refer to our list of medical providers.
-Make sure your insurance includes medical evacuation coverage.
-Review our information on Travel Insurance.
-If you decide to travel to Seychelles: Enroll in the Smart Traveler Enrollment Program (STEP) to get important updates and alerts from the U.S. embassy or consulate.
+Exercise normal precautions in Antigua and Barbuda.
+Advisory Summary Antigua and Barbuda is generally a safe destination for travelers.
+Antigua and Barbuda regularly experiences hurricanes.
+Review our information on Weather and Natural Disasters in Antigua and Barbuda.
+Review our Travel Guidance for Antigua and Barbuda to learn how to prepare for a safe trip.
+If you decide to travel to Antigua and Barbuda: Enroll in the Smart Traveler Enrollment Program (STEP) to get important updates and alerts from the U.S. embassy or consulate.
 Enrolling helps the U.S. embassy or consulate contact you or your emergency contact in an emergency.
-Review the Country Security Report for Seychelles.
-Visit the Centers for Disease Control and Prevention (CDC) website for the latest Travel Health Information for Seychelles.
+Review the Country Security Report for the Eastern Caribbean.
+Visit the Centers for Disease Control and Prevention (CDC) website for the latest Travel Health Information for Antigua and Barbuda.
 Whether you’re a first time or frequent traveler, use the International Travel Checklist.
 We highly recommend that you buy travel insurance before you travel.
 Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancelation coverage.
-Make sure you have medical or travel insurance that includes medical evacuation coverage.
-Review our information on Travel Insurance.

 |